 This manuscript was prepared in compliance with the Health Insurance Portability and Accountability Act (HIPAA) of 1996 privacy regulations and adheres to applicable Enhancing the Quality and Transparency of Health Research guidelines (CARES [for CAse REportS] checklist).
 Written patient consent and written HIPAA authorization for the publication of this case report were obtained using a standardized consent form.
 Institutional Review Board consent was not required.

-Learning points

-(1) Mucous lesions in the oropharynx and hypopharynx can be extremely friable and cause bleeding upon minimal manipulation; (2) Early dermatology intervention and medication administration is key to a quick recovery from an acute exacerbation; and (3) Proper planning of operating room intervention in a hospital setting is vital to mitigate potential airway complications.
+Learning points: (1) Mucous lesions in the oropharynx and hypopharynx can be extremely friable and cause bleeding upon minimal manipulation; (2) Early dermatology intervention and medication administration is key to a quick recovery from an acute exacerbation; and (3) Proper planning of operating room intervention in a hospital setting is vital to mitigate potential airway complications.
 These cases should not be done in an ambulatory setting.